 Growing up, I always wanted to work closely with people and witness their growth and triumphs.
 At the same time, I was drawn to many forms of creativity.
 When I learned that there was a profession called art therapy, I knew I had found my calling.
 I’m credentialed in both talk therapy and art therapy, and work with you to find the best configuration to help you reach your goals.

 I’ve worked in dozens of settings with thousands of people, and have even become a professor in my field, teaching young therapists to step up and do the same.

 What does that mean for you?

-It means I’ve got nearly two decades of meeting people where they’re at, making a safe place for them to try new things, and empowering them to make crucial changes in their lives.
+I’ve got over two decades of meeting people where they’re at, making a safe place for them to try new things, and empowering them to make crucial changes in their lives.
 It means that when you tell me your story, it’s unlikely to spook or scare me.
 It means that I’ve got lots and lots of ideas about how things can change, and how you can find the answers you’re looking for.
 It means that I specialize in creating an open and non-judgmental space to truly understand you, your life, your family, and your needs.

 While all therapists are unique, and there are dozens of theories behind therapy, what’s most important is to find a “good fit” with your therapist.
 My style of therapy is client-centered and insight-oriented.
 This means:

 - You and I work in partnership to formulate goals that make sense for you.

 - I approach problems with a respect for your choices and a belief in the power of personal change.